wassname/scrape_r_rational/data/cache2/5jkcbp.md

 >> * **Sand mages** use precise magic that correlates to the number and placement of grains of sand they they either lay down on the ground or spray through the air.
 A sand caster is meticulous in their designs and tends to plan well in advance so they can create their sand patterns ahead of time.
 In terms of actual magic, there’s a heavy emphasis on the flow of time.
 >> * **Lava mages** utilize the flow.
 They carry rocks around with them, which they move in circles to heat; once they’ve made enough rotations and become hot enough, they turn liquid and the lava mage can maintain their circles in the air.
 They use these like whips and shields, altering the flows to do harm.
 It takes quite some time for them to spin up and spin down, but once they’re ready they’re formidable fighters.
 >> * **Ash mages** work with that which is ruined beyond repair.
 They use ash to evoke the spirit of that which has been burnt.
 A smear of sword-ash on the palm conjures a ghostly sword into the hand, which a smear of cuirass-ash on the chest conjures ghostly armor.
 Their true abilities extend beyond that though, since they can ritualistically burn things in order to see a whole version of them again - burning a corpse can allow them to use the ash to create a temporary ghost that can be talked to, or burning a ruined book can allow them to read that which has washed away.
->>

-> **u/DataPacRat** [+6]  *Amateur Immortalist**
+> **u/DataPacRat** [+5]  *Amateur Immortalist* (57 minutes later)
 >
 > A small experiment in:
+>
 > **Crowd-sourcing Journalism**
+>
 > It's 2038, employment is so scarce you're lucky to have a part-time journalism gig to supplement your negative income tax credits, and there hasn't been anything new today on the proposed Convention to Propose an Amendment to Balance the Budget, so you're chasing smaller stories.
+>
 > You're virtually attending an AMA/scrum/press-conference about one of those digital copies of human brains, who accidentally got run really fast for who-knows-how-long, got brain damage - something about having to chop its brain-program into a hundred pieces - and just exited a hearing that judged it as competent to handle his affairs as any of the rest of its kind.
 It seems to have picked for its own avatar some sort of cute-and-fluffy centaur-shaped mouse-thing in a vest.
 And the prosecutor's there, says that it was a fresh copy, and it's been isolated, so it doesn't know anything about the world after its original human died in the teens.
+>
 > What questions do you try to get answered?
 Which questions get up-voted to the top of the queue?
->

->> **u/Tomas_Votava** [+4] *
+>> **u/Tomas_Votava** [+3]  (2 hours later)
 >>
 >> what do you mean by
+>>
 >> >Which questions get up-voted to the top of the queue?
+>>
 >> I'd like to know before answering.
->>

->>> **u/DataPacRat** [+3]  *Amateur Immortalist**
+>>> **u/DataPacRat** [+3]  *Amateur Immortalist* (2 hours later)
 >>>
 >>> I'm trying to guesstimate journalistic practices 20 years from now, and am stealing a few concepts from the Reddit "AMAs", in which anyone can propose questions, anyone who wants can upvote or downvote said questions, and the questions which get the best set of votes bubble up to the top of the queue for the interviewee to see most easily.
 In this case, I'm translating that last bit to 'get asked first'.
->>>

->> **u/Tomas_Votava** [+5] *
+>> **u/Tomas_Votava** [+5]  (3 hours later)
 >>
 >> Mostly I would ask for more details on the experience and the aftereffects such as:
+>>
 >> * Subjectively, how long were you ran really fast?
+>>
 >> * Did you have any access to the internet?
+>>
 >> * If no, in what way could you affect the world?
+>>
 >> * Do you remember your life before the experience?
+>>
 >> * What did the experience change about you?
->>

->>> **u/DataPacRat** [+2]  *Amateur Immortalist**
+>>> **u/DataPacRat** [+2]  *Amateur Immortalist* (6 hours later)
 >>>
 >>> For possible follow-ups:
+>>>
 >>> >    Subjectively, how long were you ran really fast?
+>>>
 >>> "I didn't have access to any external clocks or long-term timekeeping devices, and there were long times I wasn't fully conscious.
 It was definitely more than a couple of years, definitely less than a few decades."
+>>>
 >>> >    Did you have any access to the internet?
+>>>
 >>> "Not one bit."
+>>>
 >>> >    If no, in what way could you affect the world?
+>>>
 >>> "It varied; at times I could edit the local simulation as I wished, at others I was completely subject to whatever setup something else imposed.
 I very much preferred the former times."
+>>>
 >>> >    Do you remember your life before the experience?
+>>>
 >>> "Of course.
 About as much as I remembered it when I died - not so much about my early school years."
+>>>
 >>> >    What did the experience change about you?
+>>>
 >>> "Other than having had to replace most of my visual cortex? ...
 Well, I'm definitely sure that I can be comfortable in my own company, and I've figured out my best possible study habits.
 And I am really, /really/ inclined to find out what I can do to keep anyone else from going through anything like what I did.
 Even if I don't have any human rights, there's plenty of reasons to reduce the sorts of gross negligence that led to this."
->>>

->>>> **u/Tomas_Votava** [+1] *
+>>>> **u/Tomas_Votava** [+1]  (11 hours later)
 >>>>
 >>>> Another question: "Can you tell us more about how you got out of being overclocked?"
->>>>

->>>>> **u/DataPacRat** [+1]  *Amateur Immortalist**
+>>>>> **u/DataPacRat** [+1]  *Amateur Immortalist* (a day later)
 >>>>>
 >>>>> "It's a years-long story.
 Oversimplifying a /lot/...
 There were other... processes running in that system, which I'm told is the whole point of the thing.
 I couldn't stop them, but early on, I figured out some of what they were doing - and I found out I was almost certainly going to be deleted.
 I studied something called 'homomorphic computation', and tried to make a backup copy of myself which wouldn't be deleted by the same process, but there were all sorts of issues, such as not having enough space for that backup, and before I solved them all... that copy of me was deleted, and eventually the backup was started up.
 Unfortunately, that copy of me was missing most of my visual cortex, and the patches I'd come up with only helped a little, and I was basically helpless for what I estimate were years before my brain adapted enough to let me become functional again.
 After that... it was mostly a matter of making more backups to survive the latest processes, waking up as one of the backups, and doing it again."
->>>>>

-> **u/Tomas_Votava** [+5] *
+> **u/Tomas_Votava** [+5]  (2 hours later)
 >
 > I'm trying to write an original fantasy story around a goblin main character which was inspired by a light novel goblin kingdom (a story that I don't recommend).
 As for worldbuilding I think I have a pretty unique magic system by which I mean I've never seen it before.
 It revolves around the entire magic system being intelligent but not sentient or aware.
 For me it explains how words being spoken or neurons firing can translate into a physical force like a fireball appearing out of thin air.
+>
 > The magic system is very stupid.
 This also explains the creation of new magic as 'training' the magic system by thinking a certain way many times that is similar to thinking another way. so if you and enough people want the spell to be stronger then over the course of a century it becomes stronger, though it costs more mana to cast.
+>
 > The residents themselves are unaware of the true nature of the magic system and have not taken advantage of this.
 There actually is a good reason that the people are unaware of this/live in the dark ages technology-wise.
+>
 > There is a lot more worldbuilding I have planned but I don't want to spoil the story.
->

->> **u/Chronophilia** [+4]  *sci-fi ≠ futurology**
+>> **u/Chronophilia** [+5]  *sci-fi ≠ futurology* (5 hours later)
 >>
 >> >The magic system is very stupid.
 This also explains the creation of new magic as 'training' the magic system by thinking a certain way many times that is similar to thinking another way.
+>>
 >> So, if I want to create a new spell, say to freeze water, should I stand by some freezing water while chanting "*Frigidero*" and waving my hands?
+>>
 >> I think that could be really cool.
 Spells have to be trained on things that are possible without magic, but they can then be coaxed into doing it more powerfully or in different contexts (e.g. freezing a lake in summer).
->>

->>> **u/Tomas_Votava** [+2] *
+>>> **u/Tomas_Votava** [+2]  (11 hours later)
 >>>
 >>> > So, if I want to create a new spell, say to freeze water, should I stand by some freezing water while chanting "Frigidero" and waving my hands?
+>>>
 >>> truthfully I haven't been thinking about the specifics as much as I should have been.
 Really I've been just thinking generalities.
 I also may have not been clear.
 It takes decades for the magic system to be trained in the slightest but once it learns the magic it does not forget.
+>>>
 >>> Really that just applies to making new spells.
 You can still train your mind to go through certain patterns to access higher level spells.
 These spells can be recorded in ancient tomes or be taught from master to apprentice.
+>>>
 >>> Some magic, you can't even train for the reason for this lies in the ability of an individual to think certain ways.
 For example a bloodline might be DNA shaping your unconsious mind to be able to express certain concepts for certain magics more fluidly or at the same time another part of your mind is expressing another concept.
 This allows for one person to be able to access a certain spell while another person cannot.
+>>>
 >>> In my story magic has been used for around a thousand years and as a result there is a plethora of magic to use.
->>>

 ---